ynput/aswf-wg-pipeline/README.md

 5.  _Discuss and share possible studio scenarios and use-cases for an open M&E pipeline_

-\_Non-goals are things that the working group are intentionally choosing not to do, the things not expected to change due to the working groups efforts, or the subject matter areas that the working groups doesn’t want to address at this time. \_

 Non-goals of the WG are:

-1.  _WG should not dive into writing any particular pipeline implementation and DCC integrations._
+1.  _WG should not dive into writing any particular pipeline implementation and DCC integrations at the moment._

 The TAC member sponsor of this working group is `_TAC sponsor name_`